3. Understanding Spatial Indexes

 - in the absence of a complete network dataset, distances will be measured ‘as the crow flies’.
 This is not an unreasonable assumption here because:

-- the distances are generally quite small so the difference will generally also be quite small
+- the distances are generally quite so small the difference will generally also be quite small

 - many people do not travel along the network, but will go through fields etc to collect water.
 For this reason, a network distance can actually overestimate distances